Ambarpg80/react-rent-a-ride/README.md

 # react-rent-a-ride

 For this project wanted to challenge myself by creating a car rental application.
 One of the for this project was showing how to work with a one to many relationship.
 I am showing this association by having a reservation for a vehicle, but the vehicle can have many reservations.
+This file has a separate repo with information corresponding to the Backend: https://github.com/Ambarpg80/Phase3-Project-Rent-A-Ride.
+For my own ease of use I have both repos in one folder and suggest you do the same.

+# START UP INSTRUCTIONS AND COMMANDS
+    * To install all necessary gems run command: `bundle install`
+    * To run migrations use the command: `rake db:migrate`
+    * To seed the database run the command: `rake db:seed`
+    * To run backend run command:  `rake server`.
+The server will run port 3000 or localhost:3000
+    * To run the frontend, cd in to the react-rent-a-ride file and run command `npm start`.
+The command will run react app on localhost:3001 if 3000 is not available.

+# PROJECT INFORMATION AND REQUIREMENTS
 For our project we were allowed to fork and clone a repo which had a basic setup.
 This repo included the following folders & files:
   1. .github folder
   2. app folder with folders for controllers and models